 Facebook ads can be used in a number of ways to lengthen the exposure on specific updates.
 As a general rule it’s good to focus on updates that have already performed well (lots of likes, comments, and shares).

 This is a “good karma” strategy that relies on people’s desire to reciprocate.
 Here’s how it works: Partners and similar nonprofits want to get results with Facebook too.
 Selectively reposting their updates makes you look like a hero and increases the likelihood that they’ll reciprocate.

 What can you add?John Haydon delivers social web strategy solutions for “the quick, the smart, and the slightly manic.”
 Curious?
-Then connect up: Contact John by email, see his profile page, visit the John Haydon blog, follow him on Twitter and Google Plus or leave a comment.
+Then visit the John Haydon blog, follow him on Twitter or leave a comment.